adempiere/adempiere-all-services/README.md

 cp <PATH-TO-BACKUP-FILE> postgresql/backups
 ```
 ##### 5 Modify env_template as needed
-The only variables actually needed to change are
+The only variables actually needed to change in *env_template* are
 - *COMPOSE_PROJECT_NAME* -> to the name you want to give the project, e.g. the name of your client).
   From this name, all images and container names are derived.
 - *HOST_IP*  -> to to the IP your host has.